pimuzzo/java-cuncurrency-example/README.md

-# Java Cuncurrency Example
+# Java Concurrency Example
-Just a Java Cuncurrecy Example with: ConcurrentLinkedQueue.
+Just a Java Concurrecy Example with: ConcurrentLinkedQueue.

 I also used: Jsoup, Log4j2 and Maven.